 Where to Sled Ride Around PittsburghJanuary 15, 2016

-Pittsburgh is a city like no other for many reasons, one of which is our terrain.
-Our hilly, and in some cases, mountainous peaks as well as our numerous creeks, streams, and three rivers have shaped our landscape and our culture.
-Our geography has resulted in more bridges than Venice, Italy, inclines to shuttle people up and down hillsides, a system of color-coded beltways for navigating our sometimes maze-like streets, and tunnels for transporting us through, what would otherwise be impassable mountains.
-We also have city steps.
+Pittsburgh is a city like no other for many reasons; one of which is our terrain.
+Our hilly—and in some cases mountainous—peaks as well as our numerous creeks, streams, and three rivers have shaped our landscape and our culture.
+Our geography has resulted in more bridges than Venice, Italy; inclines to shuttle people up and down hillsides; a system of color-coded beltways for navigating our sometimes maze-like streets; and tunnels for transporting us through what would otherwise be impassable mountains.
+We also have a unique network city steps.

 History of Pittsburgh’s City Steps

 Pittsburgh grew from the settlements at Fort Duquesne and Fort Pitt at the confluence of our three rivers known as The Point.
 As the population grew and the city expanded, residents headed for the hills surrounding the city.
 As a result, workers now needed a means of transportation to get to their jobs.
 The least costly means of transportation has always been good old foot power.
 However, with our hills, those who needed to walk to work didn’t have many practical options.
 To address that need, in the late 19th and early 20th centuries, the city began to build staircases all over the hillsides in the area.

 Originally, they were built from wood and then later, concrete.
 Eventually, there were so many staircases that famed journalist Ernie Pyle described Pittsburgh in 1937 as looking as if: